 4 Alessandro Mendini, Quali cose siamo, Triennale, Milano.

-With an international outlook and courses in Italian and English, the Master combines an advanced disciplinary approach to thinking with concrete experiences driven by the emerging challenges of real professional practices.
+With an international outlook and courses in Italian and English, ReADs combines an advanced disciplinary approach to thinking with concrete experiences driven by the emerging challenges of real professional practices.

 It combines traditional teaching methods with innovative forms of practice and a multidisciplinary approach, which integrates traditional visual disciplines with new digital technologies through individual study and group projects.